- Tournament Management

 First to JoJo [Jp0t] for hosting and providing an awesome pool of prizes, and then everyone else (in no particular order) for helping to judge and run the tournament: King Loofa, Alta, ThaKingTai, The Supreme One, Wombat, kjrules17, LazerBeamz, DeceasedCrab, and Yami.

-If you enjoyed reading this article, please also feel free to share it with any of your friends who are into playing Beyblade competitively or enjoy hosting tournaments.
+If you enjoyed reading this article, please feel free to share it with any of your friends who are into playing Beyblade competitively.